maglab-uconn/VOISeR_TF20/README.md

 ### Method

-1. In terminal, type 'ipython'
+1. In terminal, type 'ipython' or 'python'.

 2. Type the following commands with your 'using_Epoch' and 'export_Path':
 ```